liuprestin/quote-gen/Readme.md

 - how do you target each element? (literally via its id or class)
 - what are the pesudo classes?
 - notice how console.log() (and similar print functions) are used to implement checking for a response...
+- notice that console.log() displays the object type and the dev can see whats in the object.
+HERE we can determine how to use and access other parts of that object (eg. array)
+- also note how they break functions down - based on what is wanted.
+Ie. we want the quotes to be random - so we can break the request down by another function...

 quotes api
 - plenty online